 - Sharp points be sure there are no sharp places on logs from where branches were broken off. - Tops of logs can have a beveled edge option if concerned about sharp edges; beveling can also prolong the life of a log. - Decay will happen with all pieces over time.
-Pieces that are connected with metal or other sharp connectors should be checked regularly for decay at the connection points to prevent injury. - Trips/Falls consider traffic flow when placing low branches and logs. - Entrapment the crotch of a tree (angle of connection for branches on a tree) can present an entrapment hazard if the distance between any interior opposing surface is less than 3.5 inches and greater than 9 inches.
-If using a large log with these branches, ensure the angle is wide enough or remove the branches entirely.
-For secured stump jumps, distance between stumps must also be less than 3.5 inches and greater than 9 inches.
+Pieces that are connected with metal or other sharp connectors should be checked regularly for decay at the connection points to prevent injury. - Trips/Falls consider traffic flow when placing low branches and logs.

-- Anchoring devices (concrete footings climbers) - should be installed below ground level and beneath the base of the protective surfacing material.

-- Balance beams should be no higher than:
+- Entrapment the crotch, or angle of connection for branches on a tree, can present an entrapment hazard if the distance between any interior opposing surface is greater than 1.8 inches and less than 9 inches.
+If using a structural log with this type of branch connection, ensure the angle between the branches is greater than 55 degrees and that the open end of the bounding branches faces down, forming an inverted V-shape, or remove one of the bounding branches entirely to eliminate the possibility of entrapment. - Anchoring devices (concrete footings climbers) - should be installed below ground level and beneath the base of the protective surfacing material. - Balance beams should be no higher than:

-- ° Toddlers: not recommended,
+Toddlers: not recommended

-- Preschool-age: 12 inches,
+Preschool-age: 12 inches

-- School-age: 16 inches.
+° School-age: 16 inches.